k3tanyadav/majorproject/README.md

     . connect to the chat server from frontend and backend(socket.io CDN and configFile respectively) . join a chatroom
     . send, broadcast and recieve a message in the chatroom

+// development and production environment
+    . use system environment variables to securely access the keys and passwords used in the code